Vonng/pigsty/docs/NODE.md

 * Common nodes, nodes that managed by Pigsty
 * Admin node, the node where pigsty is installed and issue admin commands
-* The Infra node, the node where the INFRA module is installed, admin node are usually the first of all infra nodes.
+* The Infra node, the node where the [`INFRA`](INFRA) module is installed

+The admin node is usually overlapped with the infra node, if there's more than one infra node, the first one is often used as the default admin node, and the rest of the infra nodes can be used as backup admin nodes.

 **Common Node**